Visyntro/End-to-End-Model-and-Data-Drift-Monitoring-Using-Airflow-and-Docker/readme.md

 # Loan Prediction

 # Pre-requisites
+To complete this project successfully, you should have the following skills and knowledge:

-- Basic experience with training a machine learning model using scikit-learn or xgboost
+Basic experience in training machine learning models with scikit-learn or XGBoost

-- Basic experience with serving a pretrained using flask
+Familiarity with serving pre-trained models using Flask

-- Basic familiarity with Postgressql
+Basic understanding of PostgreSQL

-- Experience with docker and docker-compose
+Experience with Docker and Docker Compose

-- Basic statistics on hypothesis testing
+Basic knowledge of statistics and hypothesis testing

+Note: This project requires the data to be present in a PostgreSQL server.
+The data can be found in the code>main>dags>data>raw directory.
+Please upload the data and configure the credentials in the code>main>dags>creds.json file.

 ### Note: This project requires the data to be present in postgres server.